-"Do Something Unusual: Creativity in Higher Engineering Education" - Tobias Haertel and Dominik May visiting University of Missouri
+"Do Something Unusual: Creativity in Engineering Education" - Tobias Haertel and Dominik May - Join us!

 Dominik May, "Transnational Online Learning with Remote Laboratories for Connecting Student Groups in Engineering Education".

 Day and location:

 - In 111 London Hall, 'Conference Room'.

 Read further information about the resarchers and the abstracts down below.